AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-04-04-ES6#4-destructuring.md

 ## Swapping variables with destructuring

-The destructuring assignment makes it **extremely easy** to swap variables, just look at this exampl:
+The destructuring assignment makes it **extremely easy** to swap variables, just look at this example:

 ```js